 Originally from Virginia's rural Alleghany Highlands and a Harvard graduate, Thom now lives with his partner Jeff Tabaco and their two cats, Mojo and Tiki, in a mid-century house in Daly City, CA, the perfect backdrop to their living room Tiki bar and collection of Tiki mugs, mid-century dinnerware, and 1962 Seattle World's Fair memorabilia.

 Thom and Jeff were finally able to marry, after a 10 year engagement, once Prop 8 was finally and truly put to rest, and the full and equal protections of the U.S. Constitution became available to them in 2013.

-Christine "CR" Allen Interim IT Director
+Christine "CR" Allen IT Director, Communications Team

 Christine has been with MEUSA since 2005.
 She has served as a Chapter Leader (local organizer), Administrative Coordinator, National Leadership Coordinator, and on the Board of Directors.
 She currently works on the MEUSA website, our email system, and with the Communications team.
 She is working with a team on our IT Project 2013 - a new website!

 Christine grew up in a politically involved household, stuffing campaign envelopes as a child, cutting turf and walking precincts as a teenager.
 Prior to the evolution of the marriage equality movement Christine worked in the fields of racial injustice, fair housing, and with lesbian mothers living in poverty.
 She was a member of the collective at A Woman's Place Bookstore in Oakland, CA, the first "women-owned-for-women" bookstore in the country.
 Christine was a founding member of Out on the Island in the San Francisco Bay Area, where she served on the Executive Board and as the Media Director for 6 years.